 To roast the garlic:

-- In a medium skillet over the lowest possible heat, toast garlic cloves until spotty, dark brown, and slightly softened, about 20 to 25 minutes.
+- In a dry medium skillet over medium-low heat, toast garlic cloves until spotty, dark brown, and slightly softened, about 20 to 25 minutes.

 - Remove pan from heat, cover, and let stand until garlic is completely soft, 10 to 15 minutes.
 Peel and mince garlic, set aside.

 - In a Dutch oven or large stockpot, add potatoes and 2 tablespoons salt.
 Add cold water to cover potatoes by 1 inch.

 - Over medium-high heat, bring to boil and partially cover pot.
 Cook until potatoes are tender and a fork can be easily slipped into the center, stirring once or twice, about 10 to 15 minutes.
 Drain well, tossing in colander to remove excess water.